American Federation of Government Employees, Local 2463, Smithsonian Institution

-The Local 2463 of the American Federation of Government Employees is a Labor Union that represents employees of the Smithsonian Institution.
-It is affiliated with the AFL-CIO.
+The Local 2463 of the American Federation of Government Employees is a labor union that represents employees of the Smithsonian Institution.
+It is affiliated with the AFL–CIO.

 History

-AFGE Local 2463 was first recognized in 1966.
+An October–November 1965 issue of the Smithsonian Institution's employee newsletter, The Smithsonian Torch, features a photograph of Secretary S. Dillon Ripley signing a document to recognize AFGE Lodge No. 2463.
+The Office of Labor-Management Relations cites the AFGE Local 2463 as first recognized in 1966.

 Over the course of its history, the Local 2463 has absorbed several separate union shops for Smithsonian employees.
 In the 1960s, unionized Smithsonian Institution staff employed as National Zoological Park Police were separately organized as AFGE Local 185.
 Until the early 1970s, unionized Smithsonian Institution staff employed as Custodial Employees, Buildings Management Department, were organized as SEIU Local 536.

 According to the Internet Archive's Wayback Machine, Local 2463's website domain registration for www.agfe-local2463.org (in existence since at least 2003) expired in the summer of 2014 and ceased functioning.

 Labor actions

 On May 11, 1972, leadership members Dale Streicker (Local 2463 President), Frank Mathis (Local 2463 First Vice President), and Roger Thomas (Local 2463 Vice President for Guards) signed a new Collective Bargaining Agreement with Smithsonian Institution management.
 Local 2463 Vice President Frank Mathis worked as a GS-9 painter at the National Zoological Park.

 On December 9, 1974, leadership members Dale I. Streicker (chief negotiator for Local 2463), Roger Thomas (President of Local 2463), and Harry Willis (Vice President of Local 2463) signed a new contract in the Regents' Room of the Smithsonian Castle.

 On September 15, 1978, the AFGE Local 2463 sponsored two hours of informational picketing outside the National Museum of History and Technology, "claiming that management at the Museum had failed to take appropriate steps to resolve allegations against a supervisor and some of his staff of sexual abuse of women employees, physical harassment, favoritism and manipulation of time cards."